 CODE DESCRIPTION 1100 General Fund: To account for all financial resources not required to be accounted for in another fund and for certain revenues from the State that are legally restricted to be expended for specific current operating purposes.
 1400 Voluntary Pre-kindergarten Funds: (VPK) To account for the financial resources of the VPK program designed to prepare four year olds in Florida for Kindergarten.
-2100 - 2921 Debt Service Funds: To account for the accumulation of resources for, and the payment of, general long-term bonded debt principal, interest, and related costs.
-3101 - 3921 Capital Projects Funds: To account for financial resources to be used for educational capital outlay needs, including new construction, renovation, and remodeling projects.
+2100 - 2925 Debt Service Funds: To account for the accumulation of resources for, and the payment of, general long-term bonded debt principal, interest, and related costs.
+3101 - 3925 Capital Projects Funds: To account for financial resources to be used for educational capital outlay needs, including new construction, renovation, and remodeling projects.
 4100 - 4260 Special Revenue Funds: To account for the financial resources of the school food service program and certain Federal grant program resources.
-4320 - 4340 ARRA Funds: To account for the financial resources of the American Recovery and Reinvestment Act (ARRA) of 2009.
 5000 General Fixed Assets: To account for the changing status of fixed assets.
-6100 - 6900 Long-Term Debt: To account for the changing status of long-term debts.
+6100 - 6900 Long-Term Debt : To account for the changing status of long-term debts.
 7110 - 7940 Internal Service Funds: To account for the Board's property and casualty self-insurance program, the employee group health and employee benefit insurance programs, the solid waste conservation program and the District's energy management program.
-8501 - 8911 Trust and Agency Funds: To account for the money and property received from non-enterprise fund sources and held by a government unit in the capacity of trustee custodian or agent for governmental entities, individuals, non-public organizations and school's internal accounts.
-9210 Enterprise Fund: To account for operations that are financed and operated in a manner similar to private business enterprises.
+8501 - 8912 Trust and Agency Funds: To account for the money and property received from non-enterprise fund sources and held by a government unit in the capacity of trustee custodian or agent for governmental entities, individuals, non-public organizations and school's internal accounts.
+9210 - 9410 Enterprise Fund: To account for operations that are financed and operated in a manner similar to private business enterprises.